-Wellington Regional Hospital is one of 5 major tertiary hospitals in New Zealand and provides a comprehensive range of specialist secondary and tertiary services.
+Wellington Hospital is one of 5 major tertiary hospitals in New Zealand and provides a comprehensive range of specialist secondary and tertiary services.
+Hutt Hospital provides a range of specialist secondary and tertiary services.
 Kenepuru Hospital provides health of the older person, rehabilitation and some elective surgical services.

-Allied health teams are comprised of Physiotherapists, Occupational Therapists, Speech Language Therapists, Dietitians, Social Workers, Psychologists and Allied Health Assistants.
+Allied health teams are comprised of Physiotherapists, Occupational Therapists, Speech-language Therapists, Dietitians, Social Workers, Psychologists and Allied health Assistants.

 Wherever possible the disciplines work closely with each other and with nursing and medical colleagues to provide integrated care for the people we see.
-The team has strong relationships with other areas of the District Health Board and NGO providers, including Community ORA, outpatient services and NASC agencies.
+The team has strong relationships with other areas of the District and NGO providers, outpatient services and NASC agencies.

-Clinical specialty / area
+Clinical speciality/area